dse-dev/testCases_240219/README.md

 To run testCase4 proceed as follows:

-- click "testCase4" and move to the "Tests" register to see the testing scripts
+- click "testCase4" and move to the "Tests" register to see the testing script
 - click "Send" to run the test
 - results will be shown below under "Test Results"